reggiebernardo/cosmo_learn/README.md

 # cosmo_learn

 Python code for learning cosmology using different methods and simulations based on real data.
-See `cosmo_tutorial.ipynb` for basic usage and [arXiv:25xx.yyyzz](https://arxiv.org/abs/25xx.yyyzz) for more details.
+See notebook `cosmo_tutorial.ipynb` (or `minimal_example.py`) for basic usage; and [arXiv:25xx.yyyzz](https://arxiv.org/abs/25xx.yyyzz) for more details.

 Please cite the above paper when using `cosmo-learn`.